Martin Meredith

-Martin Meredith is a historian, journalist, and biographer.
+Martin Meredith (born 1942) is a historian, journalist, and biographer.
 He has written several books on Africa and its modern history.

+Life

 Meredith first worked as a foreign correspondent in Africa for The Observer and Sunday Times, then as a research fellow at St Antony's College, Oxford.
 Living near Oxford, he is now an independent commentator and author.

 Meredith's writing has been described as authoritative and well-documented, despite the pessimism so often imposed upon his subject matter.